03chrisk/datasets_manager/README.md

 - [ ] If passed as argument to the `len` method, the BatchLoader should return the number of batches that can be created from the dataset with the specific batch size.

-### Data preprocessing (3 pts.)
+### Data preprocessing

-In this step, you are required to prepare at least **four** data preprocessing techniques as **callable classes** using OOP principles.
+In this step, we prepare at least **four** data preprocessing techniques as **callable classes** using OOP principles.

-Have an ABC describing the generic behavior of the preprocessing tool.
+There is an ABC descirbing the generic behavior of the preprocessing tool.

-Define your preprocessing technique as a class:
+Define the preprocessing technique as a class:

 ```python
 class MyPreprocessingTechnique(PreprocessingTechniqueABC):